vapor/docs/http/responder.md

 ## Client

-The `HTTP.Client` is itself a `Responder` although, instead of handling the `Request` itself, it passes it on to the underlying uri.
+The `HTTP.Client` is itself a `Responder` although, instead of handling the `Request` itself, it passes it on to the underlying URI.